The most stridently asserted opinions will disappear down the memory hole.

 The same people pitching drug company conspiracies, are forgetting that drug researchers and companies are the entities that have worked best during the pandemic: the previous world record for the development of a vaccine was four years.
 COVID-19 vaccines happened in 11 month, and would have happened faster with a more intelligent clinical trial process.
 Pharma companies are among the pandemic’s heroes.

 For many people, there is a world and worldview that is simple, coherent, and wrong.
 The simple gather online, where their views rarely have real world impact… unless there are enough of them together.
-Lots of people with conspiracy theories but none of them closely reading Suspicious Minds: Why We Believe Conspiracy Theories by Rob Brotherton.
-None of them saying, “How does this fit into the last 50 years of history?”
-Online history doesn’t exist.
+Lots of people spout conspiracy theories, but none of them are closely reading Suspicious Minds: Why We Believe Conspiracy Theories by Rob Brotherton.
+None of them are saying, “How does this fit into the last 50 years of history?”
+Online, history doesn’t exist.
+I understand intellectually that many of these people are trying to showcase their “team” and build coalitions.
+In sports, showcasing that you are a fan of whatever team doesn’t have negative and serious real-world repercussions, though, as it can in some domains.

-I don’t think it’s good to have a political “side” as so many do.
-It makes people tribal and stupid.
+I don’t think it’s good to have a political “side” as so many do, and choosing a political side, or a political mood, makes people tribal and stupid.
 Try hard to evaluate things in terms of truth and falsehood, not who is saying them, or whether your “side” benefits.
 This is tricky, almost no one does it, and it’s a valuable way of looking at the world.
 If I look at a field where the “left” is correct, people call me a Republican.
 If I look at a field where the “right” is correct, then they call me a liberal or progressive (Nash attributes politics to me that I don’t have in comments, others do the same on ephemeral twitter).
 The labeling of a person or idea as being part of the other side seems psychologically comforting to the labeler.
+I am like Claire Lehmann, “Some people ask ‘what has happened to you?’ with respect to my views on matters related to Covid.
+But I could ask the same of the Right.
+Since Covid, many Rightists have been anti-free market, anti-tech, anti-border control, anti-personal responsibility, & anti-self sacrifice.”
+I wouldn’t agree with all she says there, but she is getting something vital.

 The will to believe is so strong that it can overcome evidence.
 What’s going on there?
 I don’t fully or rightly know.
 It’s one of these psychological quirks and puzzles that interest, though.
 Something about the Internet seems to allow or encourage people to do more of this than they used to.
 It probably feeds on real institutional failures, too.
 We do have evidence that, “When political parties reverse their policy stance, their supporters immediately switch their opinions too.”
 Most people follow the leader.
 If the leader says something false, and you say it’s true, then you’re really a member of the tribe.
 Anyone can assert something true.
 To assert something false, you’re being in the in-group.